gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 """
 </code></pre>
 <p>
-These codes are equivalent to an expression <code>'\nABCD\nEFGH\nIJKL\n'</code>, which contains a line-feed character at the beginning.
+These codes are equivalent to an expression <code class="highlighter-rouge">'\nABCD\nEFGH\nIJKL\n'</code>, which contains a line-feed character at the beginning.
 If you want to eliminate the first line-feed, you need to begin the string body right after the starting quotations or put a back slash at that position followed by a line feed since a back slash placed at end of a line results in an elimination of the tailing line feed.
 </p>
-<pre><code>'''ABCD
+<pre class="highlight"><code>'''ABCD
 EFGH
 IJKL
 '''